thrawn01/args/README.md

 ## Argument Parser
 Because I was un-happy about all the other arg parsers

+**NOTE: This is very alpha software, the api will continue to evolve**

 ## Usage
 ```go

 package main

 import (